 “It’s a work-in-progress this self-love thing, and it goes far beyond the body; but every day, with every drop of moisturiser, with every cigarette I don’t smoke, I understand a little bit more that loving oneself is not some intangible idea”

 With society constantly down our throats telling us we need to be this size; look this way; act that way; do this; don’t do that, in order to be the best version of ourselves, Self-love is like a constant tug-of-war battle and we always seem to end up lying in the mud.
 Tyilo explains that self-love isn’t a destination, as opposed to society’s idea of what loving yourself, and body confidence is, instead, it’s an accumulation of little everyday things and activities that we can focus on, like eating right, and caring for our bodies, not for the purpose of ‘looking good in skinny jeans,’ but for ourselves, to make us feel good.
 Taking the time to focus on what we need to do for us, instead of spending time paging through magazines that tell us what others think we need.
 Because in essence, love is in a relationship with time.
 Love=time.
-The same applies to how we treat ourselves and the thoughts we think towards ourselves.
+The same applies to how we treat ourselves.
 Do we spend time building ourselves up, or focusing on the negative?
-Because that is ultimately what will determine whether or not we foster self-love.
+Because that is ultimately what will determine whether foster self-love.

 Featured image: Jade le Roux